What Is Targeted Therapy?

 Monoclonal antibodies are usually given through a needle in a blood vein.

-Where You Go For Your Treatment
+Where You Go for Targeted Therapy

 Where you go for treatment depends on which drugs you are getting and how they are given.
 You may take targeted therapy at home.
 Or, you may receive targeted therapy in a doctor’s office, clinic, or outpatient unit in a hospital.
 Outpatient means you do not spend the night in the hospital.

-How Often You Will Receive Treatment
+How Often You Will Receive Targeted Therapy

 How often and how long you receive targeted therapy depends on:

 - Your type of cancer and how advanced it is

 - How your body reacts to treatment